rodneykeilson/kingdom-scraper/README.md

 ## Features
 - Recursive crawl constrained to `kingdomarchives.com` with optional depth and URL filters.
+- **Voicelines-only mode**: Download only agent voicelines with organized, descriptive filenames.
 - Normalized output tree using slugs so assets are easy to identify by URL and media type.
 - Persistent download queue to resume long runs.
 - Metadata sidecars (content type, original URL, sha256 hash, size, and timestamp).